ChristopherRush/weather/README.md

 ## Hardware setup

-All sensors must be connected to the Raspberry Pi prior to running the Flaks server and cannot Plug 'n' Play on teh go.
+All sensors can be Plug 'n' Play as the program is running (Not recommended).

 ![weather station](https://www.pi-supply.com/wp-content/uploads/2018/02/fritz_bb.png)